 Introduction and background

-For more information about Gallagher Fiduciary Advisors, LLC, and the services it provides as an independent fiduciary to review and approve your class action settlement involving your ERISA-covered plan, please call Area Senior Vice President and Area Counsel Darin Hoffner directly at (212) 918-9662.
+For more information about Gallagher Fiduciary Advisors, LLC, and the services it provides as an independent fiduciary to manage and monitor employer stock held in your plan, please call Area Senior Vice President and Area Counsel Darin Hoffner directly at (212) 918-9662.